Lim Por-yen: Biography

-Lim Por-yen was born in Chaoyang, Guangdong, and moved to Hong Kong with his father in 1931.
+Lim was born in Chaoyang, Shantou, on 21 December 1914.
+He grew up in Shantou and Hong Kong.
+His father was a banker in Shantou.
+He moved to Hong Kong with his father in 1931.

-In 1945, he started a factory manufacturing garments in Sham Shui Po for export.
+In 1935, Lim returned to Shantou and worked as an apprentice at Jiacheng Bank (佳成銀行), a local bank in Shantou.
+In 1937, he returned to Hong Kong and worked as a cold call salesman.
+In 1945, after the Second World War, Lim and his wife started Sing Fook Knitting Factory in Un Chau Street, Sham Shui Po, concentrating on export business.
 Lim earned himself the nickname of "African King" in the 1950s when he exported cheap military uniforms to African countries.
 His company, Lai Sun Garment, was founded in 1947, and later listed on the Hong Kong Stock Exchange.

 He successfully diversified into real estate in 1987 when he set up another vehicle, Lai Sun Development.
-In the same year, Lai Sun acquired the Crocodile Garments business.

 Public service and philanthropy

-Deeply attached to his hometown and China, he started a massive program of donations in the 1980s.
-He founded four secondary schools in Shantou.
-In 1994, he founded a technical college there with a donation of ¥35 million, and endowed Shantou City Education Foundation with a further ¥10 million.
 He is said to have made in excess of ¥700 million in donations to causes throughout China, of which Shantou's share was more than half.
 He has been a supporter of education in Hong Kong by setting up several schools.

 He also donated to the University of Hong Kong's SARS Fund and helped to establish the Jao Tsung-I Petite Ecole.
 His support of the HKU Foundation and to the university in general over the years earned him an honorary fellowship in 2003.
 Lim also endowed an Eye Genetics Research Center (named after him) at the CUHK in 2004.

 Lim was a Hong Kong Affairs Adviser to Beijing.
 He also served on the Preparatory Committee and Selection Committee of the SAR.
 He was a founding member of the Better Hong Kong Foundation.